Why the pause between posts?

 So now that you know what the command is, choose a location on your local machine.
-Create a folder name which is suitable and will remind you of its contents the next time you will look at it and navigate to that location.
-(By navigate I mean using your Linux/OSX shell – enter the newly created directory).
-Once there, on the command line type/paste the single line shown above.
+Create a folder using a name which is suitable and will remind you of its contents the next time you will look at it and navigate to that location.
+(By navigate I mean using your Linux/macOS shell – enter the newly created directory).
+Once there, on the command line type/paste the single command shown above.

 rsync will get to work.
 The first time you run this, it will take a significant amount of time.
-This is because as mentioned earlier the first time, everything will get downloaded.
-However, when you do it properly (as shown above), in subsequent attempts to keep your database up-to-date, the run time for rsync will be much smaller.
+This is because, as mentioned earlier, the first time you run rsync everything will get downloaded.
+However, if you do it properly (as shown above), in subsequent attempts to keep your database up-to-date, the run time for rsync will be much smaller.

-There are several tutorial available online on rsync so have a look at some.
-To summarize how this command works I would say that when you run the above command in a directory where you want to download the the database, the directory on your machine is empty.
+There are several tutorials available online on rsync.
+To summarize how this command works I would say that when you run the above command in a directory where you want to download the database, the directory on your machine is empty.
 The FTP directory will be replicated to this location.
 The next time when you run the same command in the same location, a directory structure of your directory will be created (directories and their content) and will be matched to that of the FTP server.
 The difference between the two structures will be calculated and only that difference will be downloaded, making it faster.

 For windows users: I am not familiar with the flavor of rsync that comes pre-packed with windows (if at all).
 A quick google-ing should help.

-I can’t say anything about other databases out there, but the RCSB PDB is well structured and keeping an updated copy of the database on your machine is quite easy if you make use of the rsync command.
+I can’t say anything about other databases out there, but the RCSB PDB is well structured and keeping an updated copy of the database on your machine is quite easy, if you make use of the rsync command.
 It definitely helps me complete my work in a sane amount of time.